MicrosoftDocs/customer-insights/ci-docs/data/customer-insights-dataverse.md

 ## Remove an existing connection to a Dataverse environment

-When connecting to a Dataverse environment, the error message **This CDS organization is already attached to another Customer Insights instance** means that the Dataverse environment is already used in a Customer Insights environment.
+When connecting to a Dataverse environment, the error message **This CDS organization is already attached to another Customer Insights instance** means that the Dataverse environment is already used in a Customer Insights - Data environment.
 You can remove the existing connection as a global administrator on the Dataverse environment.
 It can take a couple of hours to populate the changes.

 1. Go to [Power Apps](https://make.powerapps.com).
 1. Select the environment from the environment picker.
-1. If you have Dynamics 365 Marketing installed on the Dataverse environment, and you have [it connected to your Customer Insights environment](/dynamics365/marketing/real-time-marketing-ci-profile), remove this connection first.
+1. If you have Dynamics 365 Customer Insights - Journeys installed on the Dataverse environment, and you have [it connected to your Customer Insights - Data environment](/dynamics365/marketing/real-time-marketing-ci-profile), remove this connection first.
 Otherwise, skip this step and proceed to step 4.
     1. Go to **Tables**.
     1. Find the table *msdynmkt_configuration*.
     1. Go to the *CXPConfig* row in this table.